devchallenges-io/curriculum/4-frontend-libaries/challenges/group_1/4-translate-app.md

 ## Tech Stack

 For this project, you have the flexibility to use HTML, CSS, and JavaScript or a Front-end library like React, Vue, etc. Consider the learning curve and additional setup required when choosing a library.
-If you are not familiar with any Front-end libraries, it is recommended to use Vanilla JavaScript.

 Good luck with the challenge!